 The expansion of online shopping has made ecommerce the first stop for most customers.
-To make the most of customers buying on your ecommerce site, improve conversions, and reduce checkout abandonment, you need to perfect your checkout.
+To create a great user experience, improve conversions, and reduce checkout abandonment, you need to perfect your checkout.

 To start, let’s examine the essential steps of an ecommerce checkout process, and then dive into why customers are abandoning checkout.
-Once we have a clear understanding of that, we can move on to methods for optimizing an ecommerce checkout.
+Once we have a good understanding, we’ll cover best practices for optimizing an ecommerce checkout.

 The typical checkout process for a customer is: